shainachen/react-music/README.md

 To run the full React Music Application, be sure to push the [frontend](https://github.com/shainachen/react-music-js) to Cloud Foundry, as well.
 You will then be ready to add services!

-## Creating and Binding Services
+## Creating and Configuring Services
-You can create and bind database services to the application with the instructions below.
+You can create and configure database services to the application with the instructions below.

-### Bind a Service
+### Create and Bind a Service
 If your Cloud Foundry service provider offers persistence services on its platform, you can do the following to create and bind a service that is managed by the platform:
 ~~~